Letter of Intent: Agreement to Agree

-We represent developers, investors, and owner-operators in the acquisition and sale of a wide variety of commercial properties including multi-family housing, office buildings, shopping centers, franchised hotels, independent motels, convenient stores, and gas stations.
+We represent developers, investors, and owner-operators in the acquisition and sale of a wide variety of commercial properties including multi-family housing, office buildings, shopping centers, franchised hotels, independent motels, convenience stores, and gas stations.

 NEGOTIATING THE PSA

-The Purchase and Sale Agreement (PSA) defines the rights and responsibilities of the parties involved and will define the investigation timeline and notice requirements.
+The Purchase and Sale Agreement (PSA) defines the rights and responsibilities of the parties involved and will establish the investigation timeline and notice requirements.
 Commercial real property agreements should be tailored to account for intended us of the property as well as existing or planned leasing and financing, or future sale of the property.